pyrkamarcin/CommonDataLayer/deployment/compose/README.md

 ## Preamble

+> Intended way of deploying CDL is through helm files.
+>
 Contents of this folder aren't meant for use on production and they may be lagging behind our k8s deployment.
 Sole purpose of this directory is to prepare exemplary development environment, from which anyone can startup their development on
 `common data layer` without Kubernetes knowledge.
 Contents of docker-compose may not contain all applications, so be aware of that.
 You may alter it